floreidev/classnotes/README.md

     route-->data(Make API requests)-->resp
 ```

-## Browsing

 ## Installation
-To run an instance of class notes, pleace clone the repository and setup a .env file with the following variables
+To run an instance of class notes, please clone the repository and setup a .env file with the following variables
  - A session secret, any long string

 Then, execute the following commands from the terminal